 - The welfare of the child is paramount as enshrined in the Children Act 1989

 - All children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have an equal right to protection from abuse or neglect

 - Some children are additionally vulnerable because of the impact of previous experiences, disability, or other issues

 - Working in partnership with children, young people, their parents, carers and other agencies is essential in promoting the welfare of children and young people

-- Some adults need protecting in similar ways we will seek to keep children, young people and at risk adults safe by:
+We will seek to keep children, young people and vulnerable adults safe by: